 It’s not unusual for apps to evolve over time.
 These changes to your app will often include changes that you need to make to the database.

 In this course, you’ll learn how to use EF Code First Migrations to propagate data model changes to your database.
 You’ll see how to enable migrations for a project, add and update migrations, modify a migration, and deploy migrations to dev/test/prod environments.

-In the Entity Framework Basics course, you’ll learn how to use EF to persist data to a database within the context of a console application.
+In the EF Basics course, you’ll learn how to use EF to persist data to a database within the context of a console application.
 That helps to keep the focus on EF, but most of us likely build web apps, not console apps.

-The Comic Book Library Manager web app that you’ll work with in the Entity Framework with ASP.NET MVC course.
+The Comic Book Library Manager web app that you’ll work within the EF with ASP.NET MVC course.

 In this course, you’ll learn how to use EF within the Comic Book Library Manager web app—a web application developed using the ASP.NET MVC web framework.
 You’ll work on completing this web app so that users can create, update, and delete comic books from their digital library.

 Throughout this course, you’ll learn by example by completing hands-on coding exercises.
 See how to put EF related code into its own class library project, retrieve and persist data from within a web app, organize your data access code using popular design patterns, and more.

 Data concurrency is the ability for multiple users to access or change data at the same time.
 The more users that you have trying to access and change the same data the more challenging it is to provide data that’s reliable and consistent.
 In this workshop, you’ll learn about data concurrency and how to implement optimistic data concurrency controls using EF.

 It’s very common for every web app—at some point in its lifetime—to require some additional performance related tweaking or fine-tuning.
 In this workshop, you’ll learn how to audit EF queries and resolve common performance issues.

 Get Started Today!